 What Kind of Fish Are in Fox Lake?

 Fox Lake has been known to have the following fish species:

 - Smallmouth Bass

-Fox Lake WI Statistics & Helpful Links
+Fox Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Dammed